netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 descriptions as supplied by their owners.
 Part of these descriptions are distributions, i.e. URLs where the data can be retrieved.

-The Knowledge Graph loads RDF data from those distributions and applies SPARQL queries to it to build **dataset summaries**.
+The Knowledge Graph loads RDF data from those distributions and applies SPARQL queries to it to build **Dataset Summaries**.
 Summaries answer questions such as:

 - which [RDF types](#classes) are used in the dataset?
 - for each of those types, [how many resources](#classes) does the dataset contain?